DRMALEK/Software-Landscape-Analysis/README.md

 A Global Analysis of Software Companies all Over the World.

-This project an AI started, but right, require you the human to edit and fact check yet 🧍🤗🤖
+This project has been started by an AI, but right now, it needs you, the human to edit and fact checking it 🧍🤗🤖

 ## Software Landscape Analysis and Technology Alternatives